IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 1. The Authorization Client actor sends a resource request to a Resource Server, together with the access token.
 The token is opaque to the Authorization Client

 1. The Resource Server identifies the format of the token, validates the token, and obtains the claims associated with the token.
-To this end it may use the authorization server metadata, such as signing keys (for JWT or SAML tokens), or the introspect endpoint location.
+To this end it may use the Authorization Server metadata, such as signing keys (for JWT or SAML tokens), or the introspect endpoint location.

 1. The Resource Server makes an access control decision based upon the information from the access token and the transaction details.
 It may provide access to the resource, a subset of the resource, or reject the request in total.